RAMMVIER/Data-Structures-and-Algorithms-in-Python/README.md

-# Python data structure and algorithm
+# Data Structure and Algorithm in Python
 Data structures and algorithms in Python

 ## Data structure